me-kell/EXMARaLDA-build/artifacts-report.md

 - `BATIK.jar` is part of [batik-bin-1.8.zip](http://mirror.serversupportforum.de/apache/xmlgraphics/batik/binaries/batik-bin-1.8.zip) from which it can be extracted under the path ``.

     _This jar seems to have mixed contents of batik-1.8 and some other classes.
 What is the purpose of this mixing?_ (recommended name: `exmaralda:exmaralda-:1.6`)
-- `elan.jar` is part of [ELAN_4-9-1_win.exe](http://www.mpi.nl/tools/elan/ELAN_4-9-1_win.exe) from which it can be extracted under the path `InstallerData/Disk1/InstData/Resource1.zip/C_/MPI/ELAN_Releases/Install_Intermediates/lib/elan4.9.1/elan-4.9.1.jar`.  (recommended name: `exmaralda:exmaralda-elan-4.9.1:1.6`)
+- `elan.jar` is part of [ELAN_4-9-1_win.exe](http://www.mpi.nl/tools/elan/ELAN_4-9-1_win.exe) from which it can be extracted under the path `InstallerData/Disk1/InstData/Resource1.zip/C_/MPI/ELAN_Releases/Install_Intermediates/lib/elan4.9.1/elan-4.9.1.jar`.

+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-elan-4.9.1:1.6`)
-- `quaqua.jar` is part of [quaqua-9.1.nested.zip](http://www.randelshofer.ch/quaqua/files/quaqua-9.1.nested.zip) from which it can be extracted under the path `quaqua-9.1.zip/Quaqua/dist/quaqua.jar`.  (recommended name: `exmaralda:exmaralda-quaqua-9.1.jar:1.6`)
+- `quaqua.jar` is part of [quaqua-9.1.nested.zip](http://www.randelshofer.ch/quaqua/files/quaqua-9.1.nested.zip) from which it can be extracted under the path `quaqua-9.1.zip/Quaqua/dist/quaqua.jar`.

+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-quaqua-9.1.jar:1.6`)
-- `fobs4jmf.jar` is part of [fobs4jmf_0.4.2_win32.tar.bz2](https://10gbps-io.dl.sourceforge.net/project/fobs/fobs4jmf%20binaries/Fobs4JMF-0.4.2/fobs4jmf_0.4.2_win32.tar.bz2) from which it can be extracted under the path `fobs4jmf_0.4.2_win32.tar/fobs4jmf_0.4.2_win32/fobs4jmf.jar`.  (recommended name: `exmaralda:exmaralda-fobs4jmf-0.4.2.jar:1.6`)
+- `fobs4jmf.jar` is part of [fobs4jmf_0.4.2_win32.tar.bz2](https://10gbps-io.dl.sourceforge.net/project/fobs/fobs4jmf%20binaries/Fobs4JMF-0.4.2/fobs4jmf_0.4.2_win32.tar.bz2) from which it can be extracted under the path `fobs4jmf_0.4.2_win32.tar/fobs4jmf_0.4.2_win32/fobs4jmf.jar`.

+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-fobs4jmf-0.4.2.jar:1.6`)
 - `jmf.jar` is part of [fobs4jmf_0.4.2_win32.tar.bz2](https://10gbps-io.dl.sourceforge.net/project/fobs/fobs4jmf%20binaries/Fobs4JMF-0.4.2/fobs4jmf_0.4.2_win32.tar.bz2) from which it can be extracted under the path `fobs4jmf_0.4.2_win32.tar/fobs4jmf_0.4.2_win32/jmf.jar`.

-    _The jar used by exmaralda is a subset of the original jar_ (recommended name: `exmaralda:exmaralda-jmf-0.4.2.jar:1.6`)
+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-jmf-0.4.2.jar:1.6`)
 - `bounce.jar` is part of [bounce-v011.zip](https://ayera.dl.sourceforge.net/project/bounce/bounce/0.11/bounce-v011.zip) from which it can be extracted under the path `bounce.jar`.

-    _It seems an old version of nz.ac.waikato.cms.weka.thirdparty > bounce_ (recommended name: `exmaralda:exmaralda-:1.6`)
+    _It seems an old version of nz.ac.waikato.cms.weka.thirdparty > bounce.
+Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-:1.6`)
-- `cobra.jar` is part of [cobra-0.98.2.zip](https://ayera.dl.sourceforge.net/project/xamj/Cobra%20HTML%20Toolkit/0.98.2/cobra-0.98.2.zip) from which it can be extracted under the path `cobra-0.98.2/lib/cobra.jar`.  (recommended name: `exmaralda:exmaralda-cobra-0.98.2.jar:1.6`)
+- `cobra.jar` is part of [cobra-0.98.2.zip](https://ayera.dl.sourceforge.net/project/xamj/Cobra%20HTML%20Toolkit/0.98.2/cobra-0.98.2.zip) from which it can be extracted under the path `cobra-0.98.2/lib/cobra.jar`.

+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-cobra-0.98.2.jar:1.6`)
-- `lobo.jar` is part of [lobo-distro-0.98.2.zip](https://ayera.dl.sourceforge.net/project/xamj/Lobo%20Browser/0.98.2/lobo-distro-0.98.2.zip) from which it can be extracted under the path `lobo-distro-0.98.2/lobo.jar`.  (recommended name: `exmaralda:exmaralda-lobo-0.98.2.jar:1.6`)
+- `lobo.jar` is part of [lobo-distro-0.98.2.zip](https://ayera.dl.sourceforge.net/project/xamj/Lobo%20Browser/0.98.2/lobo-distro-0.98.2.zip) from which it can be extracted under the path `lobo-distro-0.98.2/lobo.jar`.

+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-lobo-0.98.2.jar:1.6`)
-- `lobo-pub.jar` is part of [lobo-distro-0.98.2.zip](https://ayera.dl.sourceforge.net/project/xamj/Lobo%20Browser/0.98.2/lobo-distro-0.98.2.zip) from which it can be extracted under the path `lobo-distro-0.98.2/lobo-pub.jar`.  (recommended name: `exmaralda:exmaralda-lobo-pub-0.98.2.jar:1.6`)
+- `lobo-pub.jar` is part of [lobo-distro-0.98.2.zip](https://ayera.dl.sourceforge.net/project/xamj/Lobo%20Browser/0.98.2/lobo-distro-0.98.2.zip) from which it can be extracted under the path `lobo-distro-0.98.2/lobo-pub.jar`.

+    _Otherwise the jars are binary the same._ (recommended name: `exmaralda:exmaralda-lobo-pub-0.98.2.jar:1.6`)

 ## Artifacts of unknown origin